 The strong taste of liberica means it is only for some of the average coffee enjoyers.
 In the Philippines, it is known as the manly coffee due to its potent flavour and strong kick.
 Although it is not for everyone, some tried it and fell in love with it.

-Excelsa beans are not a well-known type of coffee, and that is because it has been reclassified as a type of liberica coffee and not its own class.
-That said, excelsa still has some unique properties that are vastly different from liberica.
+Excelsa beans are not a well-known type of coffee, and that is because it has been reclassified as a type of liberica coffee and not it’s class.
+That said, excelsa still has some unique properties vastly different from liberica.

 Excelsa coffee has a delicate flavour with soft and velvety body characteristics.
-It is much smoother in taste than other beans, with some similarities to Arabica.
+It tastes much smoother than other beans, with some similarities to Arabica.

 Interested to know more about Hot Coffee?
 Got a question about our content or perhaps want to make a suggestion?
 The feel free to contact us today.

 We’ll be more than happy to take a look at any comments, requests or queries that you may have.
 Thanks for your time, and we hope that your next cup of coffee that you enjoy is the best one that you’ve had, every time!